Published

 You can find low commission agents by using a free agent matching service.
 Many of these services quickly connect you with multiple agents, making it easy to compare your options.
 They also typically vet realtors, which can help ensure you get a high-quality agent, even at a discount.

-It’s important to pick a reputable 2% brokerage, since some companies create savings in ways that could mean trade-offs for you.
-For example, you may not receive in-person support, or you may be shuffled between a team of agents and support staff.
+It's important to pick a reputable 2% brokerage, since some companies create savings in ways that could mean trade-offs for you.
+For example, you may not receive in-person support or be shuffled between a team of agents and support staff.

 After reading reviews and narrowing down your list of brokerages, interview at least 2–3 agents to find the best realtor for you.